Travis d'Arnaud

-Travis Emmanuel d'Arnaud (born February 10, 1989), nicknamed Lil D, is an American professional baseball catcher for the Atlanta Braves of Major League Baseball (MLB).
-He was selected by the Philadelphia Phillies in the supplemental first round of the 2007 Major League Baseball draft.
-He previously played in MLB for the New York Mets, Los Angeles Dodgers, and Tampa Bay Rays.
-He made his MLB debut in 2013.
+Travis Emmanuel d'Arnaud (born February 10, 1989) is an American professional baseball catcher for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets, Los Angeles Dodgers, Tampa Bay Rays, and Atlanta Braves.
+He made his MLB debut in 2013 with the Mets.
+D'Arnaud won a Silver Slugger Award in 2020 and was a member of the 2021 World Series champions with the Braves.
+He was an All-Star in 2022.

 Early life

 D'Arnaud was born on February 10, 1989, in Long Beach, California.
 He was born into a musical family: his mother Marita ran an after-school performing-arts center in Long Beach, while his father played trumpet, piano, and trombone.
 In his extended family, two of d'Arnaud's uncles were pianists, while his cousin was an electropop musician.
 In addition to music, d'Arnaud described his Long Beach upbringing as having a "huge baseball community".
 He was a childhood fan of the Los Angeles Dodgers of Major League Baseball (MLB), and modeled his baseball career after Hall of Fame catcher Mike Piazza.

 As children, d'Arnaud and his older brother Chase would discuss "how cool that would be if we played with each other or against each other in the big leagues".
+(Chase went on to spend several years in the big leagues, and the two faced each other several times in their respective careers.)
 Rather than follow Chase into playing for Los Alamitos High School, d'Arnaud chose to attend Lakewood High School, the rivals of Los Alamitos.
 D'Arnaud began to draw the attention of scouts as a high school baseball player in 2007, and was invited to work out with the Toronto Blue Jays.
 D'Arnaud graduated in 2007, and was inducted into the Lakewood Youth Hall of Fame as a Co-Athlete of the Year in 2008.

 D'Arnaud had committed to play college baseball for the Pepperdine Waves of Pepperdine University after high school, the same school for which his brother played, but was selected by the Philadelphia Phillies in the supplemental first round of the 2007 Major League Baseball draft, the 37th overall pick.
 He chose to void his college commitment and signed a minor league contract for $832,500.